 Unfortunately for our pets, both ticks and mosquitoes can carry potentially fatal diseases that can be passed on.
-Ticks for example, can carry Lyme disease and mosquitoes can carry heartworms and fleas can carry tapeworms!
+Ticks for example, can carry Lyme disease, mosquitoes can carry heartworms and fleas can carry tapeworms!

 So, how do we deal with these insects?
 That's where we come in.